TXH-mercury/VALOR/README.md

 ## Customize
-VALOR's framework is very very easy to expand new tasks/datasets. what you need to do is
+VALOR's framework is easy to expand new tasks/datasets. what you need to do is

 1. prepare dataset as illustrated above
 2. write config file (copy a config file and change 'data_cfg')